tamaragevorgyan/gettyimages-api/documentation/endpoints/search/SearchForImages.md

 interactively modify their search in response to suggestions that can improve the quality of matches.

-###Search Pagination
+###Search pagination
 Clients can control the subset of matching images returned in a response.
 This feature supports pagination scenarios.
 The subset, or "page" of images returned is specified by the client with an index: ItemStartNumber, and offset: ItemCount.

-###Search Hide/Block
+###Search hide/block
-Hide/Block restricts the items returned in a search result set to conform to legal requirements and comply with image partner contracts based on the end user's billing country.
+Hide/block restricts the items returned in a search result set to conform to legal requirements and comply with image partner contracts based on the end user's billing country.

+###Reducing response times
+To significantly reduce the size of the JSON response payload for the SearchForImages operation, and thus improve the speed of the response, specify a value of “AssetFamily” for the “RefinementOptionsSet” parameter.
+RefinementOptions is a set of image attributes applicable to the result set returned by SearchForImages.
+These attributes can be passed into subsequent SearchForImages requests to reduce the size of the request.
+If you do not plan on using this data, using “AssetFamily” will return the minimum amount of RefinementOptions data.

 ###Endpoint
 Use the following endpoint to access this operation